tableau/connector-plugin-sdk/docs/example.md

 Tableau connector files include:
 - __Manifest file__ that tells Tableau about the connector.
 Tableau uses the name from this file to add it to the list of available connectors in the UI.
-- __Tableau Custom Dialog file__ customizes the connection dialog as needed for this connection.
+- __Tableau Connection Dialog file__ customizes the connection dialog as needed for this connection.
 - __Tableau Connection Resolver file__ creates the connection to your file using JavaScript files to define and make the connection.
 - __Tableau Dialect file__ identifies which SQL dialect to use.

 Tableau provides a base set of connector files that you use to create your own customized connector.
 You can use the connectivity test harness to validate the connector behavior as you build it.

 This diagram shows how the connector interacts with Tableau and the database.
 Details and examples for these component files are below the diagram.

 ![]({{ site.baseurl }}/assets/files-sequence.png)